MicroEJ/docs/ApplicationDeveloperGuide/js/builtin.rst

 Excluded methods
 ----------------

-MicroJS supports every method and property in the ECMAScript built-in objects library (a total of **194** properties or methods) except **2** methods:
+Every method and property in the ECMAScript built-in objects library (a total of **194** properties or methods) are supported except **2** methods:

 -  ``eval ( x )`` function
 - ``Function ( p1, p2, … , pn, body )`` constructor

-The reason is that the JavaScript compiler is not embedded in the MicroJS runtime.
+The reason is that the JavaScript compiler is not embedded in the runtime.

 Built-in complete list
 ----------------------